 In the Islamic World Studies program, you will develop an understanding of the diverse Muslim communities and their interconnections by exploring their primary texts, history and cultural traditions.
-The Islamic World Studies curriculum combines an Arabic language requirement, fieldwork, service learning courses and opportunities for you to study abroad.
+Study Islam as a worldview/civilization and living reality and examining global communities and regional issues.

 - Islam and World Politics

 - Middle Eastern Islam